maptiler/manual/usage.rst

 `-quant_colors`
  The number of colors in the PNG palette.
 Number between 1 and 256.
 Default is 256.

+`-webp_quality`
+ The quality of WebP compression.
+Number between 1 and 100.
+Default is 90.
+Level 100 means lossless compression.

+`-webp_alpha_quality`
+ The quality of WebP alpha channel compression.
+Number between 1 and 100.
+Default is 90.

 Example of the rendering of a seamless map out of file map1.tif and map2.tif into tiles with internal palette with optimal colors with higher visual : ::

  ￼maptiler -o tiles -f png8a -quant_quality 90 -quant_speed 4 map1.tif map2.tif